koush/scratch/README.md

 # Scratch

-Scratch is a networking library written in Kotlin (multiplatform).
+Scratch is a I/O library written in Kotlin (multiplatform).
 Scratch is non-blocking and uses an event loop and coroutines for I/O.

 #### Features